csc-training/summerschool/gpu/exercises/fundamentals/06-sycl/03-axpy/Readme.md

 **Note** that nd_range requires that the total number of work-items to be divisible by the size of the work-group.
 Asumming `local_size` for the work-group, `(N+local_size-1)/local_size)*local_size)` need work-items to be created.
 When `N`is not divisible by `local_size` the numebr of work-items is larger than `N`.

+## III.
+Memory management with Unified Shared Memory
+The task is to write a code performing an `AXPY` operation, but this time the memory management is done using the Unified Shared Memory (USM).
+The structure of the code is practically the same.

+Start from the skeleton code  [`saxpy.cpp`](saxpy.cpp).
+Look for the **//TODO** lines.